ImDian/LiftHub/README.md

 # LiftHub
-This is a project assigned by SoftUni as a final exam of the 'Django Advanded' course.
+This is a project assigned by SoftUni as a final exam of the 'Django Advanced' course.